performant-software/Neatline/README.md

 # Neatline

-Neatline is a suite of plugins for Omeka that makes it possible to plot objects, events, places, people, concepts, and imaginative topologies in space and time.
+Neatline is an interpretive visualization tool that makes it possible to plot objects, events, places, people, concepts, and imaginative topologies in space and time.

 ## Installation